 Finding Thai food not watered down by British or American influences can be tough, especially if your palate enjoys a menu with more variety than a simple green curry.
-To save you the hard work, we’ve rounded up the best spots in Manchester for a tasty Thai meal.
+To save you the hard work, we’ve rounded up the best Thai restaurants in Manchester for a tasty – and authentic – meal.
 All you have to do is turn up and eat!

 A contemporary space near St. Anne’s Church, this family-run restaurant offers fresh, authentic Thai cuisine and it’s perfect for lunch.
 The menu is packed with tasty options, with salads, stir-frys, soups, curries and noodles all available to order.
 All the traditional options are available as expected, with Pad Thai, duck, pork and chicken curries, as well as papaya salads.
 The homely vibe runs right through the restaurant, with the grandmother and aunts working the kitchen, creating meals straight from the heart.
 Thai Kitchen No. 6, Chapel Walks, Manchester, M2 1HN.

 Located near the Manchester Art Gallery in China Town, Phetpailin offers yummy, traditional Thai food, and allow guests to bring their own booze to enjoy with it.
 Described as Anglo-Thai cuisine, the restaurant is in the perfect location to feel like you’ve been transported to Asia, with the bustling China Town surrounding.
 Vegan and veggie options are available for those with dietary requirements, with menu highlights such as Panaeng curry, Pad Kra, and plenty of seafood dishes to choose from.
 Phetpailin, 46 George St, Manchester, M1 4HF.